christianbammann/Super-Resolution-GAN-for-Retinal-OCT-Image-Classification/README.md

 ### Model B
 - The SRGAN model was trained to generate 128×128 images from 32×32 inputs.
 - Visual inspection of generated images shows improved resolution compared to the low-resolution inputs, though some artifacts are present due to limited training time.
+- Model B was intended to be trained on GAN-generated images to evaluate whether synthetic data could match or improve classification performance.
+However, due to technical limitations, full evaluation was not completed.

 ---